-Relatively high R values were obtained and indicate that the seven operating cost and productivity variables explain 81% to 95% of the cross-country variation in bank noninterest and loan-deposit spread revenues.
+Relatively high R2 values were obtained and indicate that the eight operating cost, productivity, business cycle, and risk variables explain 78% to 95% of the cross-country variation in bank non-interest and loan-deposit spread revenues.
 Another way to illustrate this is to compute the average percent that the residuals are of the two dependent variables for the three cross-section estimations.
-These values were 4%, 6%, 9% (three times), and 13%.
+These values were 4%, 6%, 9%, 10% (twice), and 13%.
 Thus the share of the value of revenues not explained, and maintained here to reflect the effect of competition, is rather small.
 It is smaller still when one considers that revenues need to exceed costs by some degree in order to earn a positive return on invested capital or equity.